The Legacy of Grandview

 By: Lexi Wright

-Grandview Elementary School opened in 1951, founded on the value of caring.
-Now, 66 years later, Grandview is transitioning over to a new school, Escuela Vista Grande.
 Grandview School has played a pivotal role in changing the lives of its staff, both in their educational careers but also on a deeply personal level.
-For many staff members leaving the school, Grandview will always carry with them the most sentimental of memories.
+It began as a two-roomed school house in the spring of 1951 and now, 66 years later, has transitioned over to Escuela Vista Grande.
+Founded on the value of caring, Grandview is leaving behind a beautiful legacy and for many staff members leaving the school, Grandview will always carry with them the most sentimental of memories.

 A little bit of history...

-Grandview Elementary School was first built in 1887.
+Grandview Elementary School was first constructed in 1951.
 Originally called Mountview School, Miss Mary Morrison was the very first Principal of Grandview Elementary who served 1951 to 1984.
 Grandview School was modernized twice before the 1989 renovation and extensively remodeled to meet the needs of students living in the Grandview, Rosedale and surrounding areas.

 Grandview had a 2017 population of approximately 300 students from pre-Kindergarten to Grade 5, drawing in students from the communities of Downtown, Grandview, Michener Hill, and Rosedale.